dhis2/dhis2-docs/src/commonmark/en/content/implementation/installation.md

 <!--DHIS2-SECTION-ID:install_password_configuration-->

-To provide security to the encryption alogorithm you will have to set a password in the *dhis.conf* configuration file through the *encryption.password* property:
+To provide security to the encryption algorithm you will have to set a password in the *dhis.conf* configuration file through the *encryption.password* property:

     encryption.password = xxxx

-The password must be at least **24 characters long** and it is recommended to use a mix of numbers and lower- and uppercase letters.
+The *encryption.password* property is the password used when encrypting and decrypting data in the database.
+Note that the password must not be changed once it has been set and data has been encrypted as the data can then no longer be decrypted.

+The password must be at least **24 characters long**.
+A mix of numbers and lower- and uppercase letters are recommended.
 The encryption password must be kept secret.

 ### Considerations for encryption